thestippe/thestippe.github.io/_posts/statistics/2023-01-10-statistics.md

 but this kind of ignorance is subjective, as we might know some relevant information that we might think will affect the price.

-These three examples describe three very different situations, so you should be not surprised that there is more than one answer to the question "what probability *means*".
+These three examples describe three very different situations, so you shouldn't be surprised that there is more than one answer to the question "what probability *means*".

 However, there is much more agreement on the answer to the question "what probability *is*",